MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 Starting with Azure DevOps Server 2019, you don't have to wait for a new server release.
 You can [upload a new version of the agent to your application tier](#can-i-update-my-v2-agents-that-are-part-of-an-azure-devops-server-pool), and that version will be offered as an upgrade.

-If you run the agent interactively, or if there is a newer _major_ version of the agent available, then you may have to manually upgrade the agents.
+If you run the agent interactively, or if there is a newer _major_ version of the agent available, then you might have to manually upgrade the agents.
 You can do this easily from the **Agent pools** tab under your project collection.
 Your pipelines won't run until they can target a compatible agent.